Expert medical and surgical care in Thailand

 Carpal tunnel release in Thailand costs 50–70% less than the US ($4,500–$9,000), Australia (A$3,800–A$7,500), or UK (£3,300–£6,800).
 The savings reflect Thailand's lower operating costs, not different standards.
 Our partner hospitals use the same surgical instruments and protocols available internationally.

-Types of Carpal Tunnel Release in Thailand
+Types of Carpal Tunnel Release

 The choice between open, mini-open, and endoscopic release depends on your anatomy, severity, and whether the wrist has been operated on before.
-All achieve complete ligament division — the difference is in the incision and recovery profile.
+All achieve complete ligament division.
+The difference is in the incision and recovery profile.

 Open Release